Inflect logo

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data centers in this region are positioned near Aviation Valley and various special economic zones.
-This proximity is essential for aerospace and software firms that require low-latency access to on-site production systems and engineering labs.
+This proximity is essential for aerospace firms that require low-latency access to on-site production systems and engineering labs.

 Natural Disaster Risk